Who says Florida doesn't have seasons? Here are both of them

 Wet season in Florida usually begins in late May and ends by mid-October.
 During these four-plus months, the state receives about 68 percent of its total rainfall for the year.

 Sea breeze showers and storms are practically a daily afternoon occurrence.
-On average, the Orlando area racks up about 25-30 inches during the season.
+On average, the Orlando area racks up about 25-30 inches of precipitation during the season.

 Average start of wet season: